bhazzard/QuickFlix/README.md

+> [!NOTE]
+> This was a "scratch your own itch" project from the days when there was no such thing as a dedicated streaming device, and Netflix ran in your browser.
+> It was a mouseless way to navigate Netflix's web app.
+It was pretty awesome for the time.
+Of course now it is only presevered for history's sake.

 Have you ever used Netflix on your computer in bed, or on your couch?
 Do you hate constantly reaching for the mouse?

 QuickFlix is a simple extension designed to make Netflix better in bed.
 You can flip through the results on a search page simply using your arrow keys.
 When you find something you want to watch, you can just press enter for more information, or shift+enter to start watching instantly.